-Nelson fires: Residents ordered from Pigeon Valley homes as fears wind may fan blaze
+Nelson fires: Wakefield evacuated; Pigeon Valley residents must leave homes as fears wind may fan blaze

 "The Rural Support Trusts do a fantastic job all around the country and are invaluable during emergency situations and in the weeks and months following," he added.

-"There will be difficult times ahead and the Government will ensure everything that can be done will be done to ensure people and animals are safe and can get back on their feet."
+"There will be difficult times ahead and the Government will ensure everything that can be done will be done to ensure people and animals are safe and can get back on their feet.

-The fresh warnings come as the leaseholder of the land where the Tasman bush fire allegedly began on Tuesday afternoon is "co-operating fully" with investigators.
+Earlier today it was also revealed that the leaseholder of the land where the Tasman bush fire allegedly began on Tuesday afternoon is "co-operating fully" with investigators.

 A lawyer acting for N.E.
 Park & Sons said there are "indications" it may have emanated from land leased by his client company while contractors were operating on that land.